zonArt/openlp/documentation/manual/source/songs.rst

 ================================

-If you want to create a new song slide or, once you have a song imported, you can edit and rearrange the Title & Lyrics, Author, Topics & Song Book, assign a Theme, or edit *Copyright Info & Comments* as needed.
-This is done through the `Song Editor`.
-To use the `Song Editor` to edit an existing song you can click on a song in the `Media Manager` and then click the button to :guilabel:`Edit the selected song` or right click a song from either the `Media Manager` or from the `Service Manager` and click :guilabel:`Edit item`.
+If you want to create a new song slide or, once you have a song imported, you want to edit and rearrange the Title & Lyrics, Author, Topics & Song Book, assign a Theme, or edit Copyright Info & Comments, you will do this through the `Song Editor`.

+**Edit:** To edit an existing song you can either click on a song in the `Media Manager` and then click the button to :guilabel:`Edit the selected song` or right click a song from either the `Media Manager` or additionally from the `Service Manager` and click :guilabel:`Edit item`.
 If you are adding a new song click :guilabel:`Add a new Song` in the `Media Manager`.

 .. image:: pics/song_edit_lyrics.png

 **Title:** This is where you would name your song or edit a song name.

-**Alternate title:** You can add a name in this box that will bring up the song in Titles search. **Example:** You could use an alternate title of "hymn" on all your hymn song titles for grouping.
+**Alternate title:**Alternate Title was for songs with two names "Lord the Light" - "Shine Jesus Shine".
+You can also add a name in this box that will bring up the song in Titles search. **Example:** You could use an alternate title of "hymn" on all your hymn song titles for grouping.
 When you search "hymn" it will show all the hymns that have "hymn" for the Alternate title.

 **Lyrics:** The *Lyrics* window shows all lyrics imported or added.
 On the left side of the lyrics you will see a capital letter followed by a number.
 A V1